-The Cities of Salem and Beverly are in the process of implementing Stormwater Management Plans (SWMP) designed to reduce stormwater runoff pollution and protect your source and surface waters.
+The Cities of Salem and Beverly have implemented Stormwater Management Plans (SWMP) designed to reduce stormwater runoff pollution and protect your source and surface waters.
 Public education and participation are required control measures for the SWMP.

 Massachusetts Source Water Assessment & Protection Program